 Accordingly, the restated financial statements as of December 31, 2002 include increases of \$9.3 million in property and equipment, at cost, \$4.6 million in accumulated depreciation, \$6.3 million in depreciation, amortization and accretion expense, \$2.9 million in current liabilities and \$5.4 million in long-term liabilities, and a decrease of \$2.7 million in service, rental and maintenance expense.
 The restated financial statements for 2003 include a decrease of \$2.2 million in property and equipment, at cost, increases of \$0.2 million in accumulated depreciation, \$2.8 million in depreciation, amortization and accretion expense, decreases of \$2.2 million in current liabilities, \$0.05 million in long-term liabilities, and \$2.5 million in service, rental and maintenance expense.
 The restated financial statements for 2004 include a decrease of \$0.05 million in property and equipment, at cost, increases of \$0.9 million in accumulated depreciation, \$2.7 million in depreciation, amortization and accretion expense, \$0.2 million in current liabilities, \$1.1 million in long-term liabilities, and a decrease of \$0.5 million in service, rental and maintenance expense.
 During the first, second and third quarters of 2004 accumulated depreciation increased by less than \$0.2 million in each quarter.
 Current liabilities decreased by less than \$0.1 million in each of the first, second and third quarters of 2004.
 Long-term liabilities increased by \$0.4 million in each of the first, second and third quarters of 2004.
 Depreciation, amortization and accretion expense increased by \$0.6 million in each of the first, second and third quarters of 2004 while service, rental and maintenance expense decreased by \$0.1 million in the first quarter of 2004 and decreased by \$0.2 million in each of the second and third quarters of 2004.
-Accumulated depreciation decreased by \$0.3 million and \$0.2 million in the first and second quarters of 2005, respectively.
-Current liabilities increased by less than \$0.1 million in the first and second quarters of 2005.
+During the first quarter of 2005 there was a \$0.3 million decrease to accumulated depreciation and a decrease of \$0.2 million in each of the second and third quarters.
+Current liabilities increased by less than \$0.1 million in the first and second quarters of 2005 while in the third quarter, current liabilities increased by \$3.7 million.
 Long-term liabilities decreased by \$0.4 million in each of the first and second quarters.
-Depreciation, amortization and accretion expense increased by \$0.8 million and \$0.7 million in the first and second quarters of 2005, respectively.
-Service, rental and maintenance expense decreased by less than \$0.1 million in the first two quarters of 2005.
+In the third quarter, long-term liabilities increased by \$6.4 million.
+Depreciation, amortization and accretion expense increased by \$0.8 million in the first quarter of 2005 and increased by \$0.7 million in each of the second and third quarters.
+Service, rental and maintenance expense decreased by less than \$0.1 million in the first two quarters of 2005 and \$0.5 million in the third quarter.